roq-trading/roq-cpp-samples/README.md

 	# install the build toolchain (so we can build from source)
 	conda install -y autoconf automake libtool pkgconfig gcc_linux-64

+	# and we need git so we can clone from github
+	conda install -y git

 Compile the examples project.

 	# environment variables allowing the build tool to find dependencies